NeOresme222/Patent-Query/README.md

 ![](img/overview.jpg)
 Simple input/output model: A description of the intended device (patent) is given.
 This description is cross-refenced with the database.
 The five most similiar descriptions and the most likely classification are returned.
 ![](img/scheme.jpg)
+Once the USPTO xml file cache has been uploaded and processed, the patent abstracts and descriptions are conglomerated and the text is cleaned.
+Text vectorization must be separate for the document similarity and categorization features because document similarity must include the query while the categorization models must be trained without it.
+Multiple models were trained for the categorization feature in order to determine the most effective approach.
+A Stochastic Gradient Descent informed Linear Regression model was ultimately employed.

 ## Example
 ### Input